Pitt-RAS/ras-f1tenth/catkin_ws/src/onboarding/README.md

 * Figures out the min and max value from the data sent over the topic along with their respective angles
 * Publishes to two topics "/min_point" and "max_point" with their respective distance and corresponding angles

+The boiler plate source can be found in node/MinMaxDistance.cc.

 Make sure you forked repository has https://github.com/Pitt-RAS/ras-f1tenth set as the upstream <br>
 ```$ git remote -v```